 Chris Boyd: AI Engineer

 Chris Boyd is a software engineer and artificial intelligence specialist with twenty years of experience shipping production systems.
-As founder of Apptitude, I build AI tools and agentic workflows for companies where failure isn't an option — litigation engineering platforms, mobile apps, and enterprise automation that runs unsupervised at scale.
+As founder of Apptitude, he builds AI tools and agentic workflows for companies where failure isn't an option — litigation engineering platforms, mobile apps, and enterprise automation that runs unsupervised at scale.

-My recent work with the OpenClaw AI agent framework was featured in Bloomberg after a safety incident exposed real security and risk gaps in autonomous systems.
-The experience reinforced what I've learned building production AI: the gap between a working demo and a reliable system is where most projects fail.
+His recent work with the OpenClaw AI agent framework was featured in Bloomberg after a safety incident exposed real security and risk gaps in autonomous systems.
+The experience reinforced what Chris Boyd has learned building production AI: the gap between a working demo and a reliable system is where most projects fail.

-I write about bridging that gap — agentic workflows that handle incomplete information, agent safety guardrails, and the engineering discipline required to ship AI that earns trust.
-Based in Charlotte, NC.
+Chris Boyd writes about bridging that gap — agentic workflows that handle incomplete information, agent safety guardrails, and the engineering discipline required to ship AI that earns trust.
+He is based in Charlotte, NC.
 For a concise bio and profile links, visit About Chris Boyd.

 Recently